cylc/cylc-admin/docs/proposal-spawn-on-d.md

   have absolute triggers (auto-spawning them all isn't really a problem, but it is less "on demand" than it could be).

-- Change to event-driven triggering (easy: see TODO at the end of task_pool:spawn_on_ouput)
+- Event-driven triggering: easy (see TODO at the end of `task_pool:spawn_on_ouput`) but need to consider the effect on batched job submission.

 - Consider re-instating (most of?) the pre-SoD `cylc insert` functional tests as `cylc trigger` tests.